 The Medieval Crime Museum is with over 5,000 items the most important collection of historical criminal justice instruments in Germany.
 These range from the ever-popular tools of torture to important legal documents and texts.

 The collection of the Mittelalterliches Kriminalmuseum is spread over four floors with a further modern venue for temporary exhibitions.
-Despite the name, it includes a thousand years of European legal history with the emphasis on the German-speaking world.
-Many items are from the early modern era rather than the middle ages (before ca. 1500).
+Despite the name, it includes a thousand years of European legal history with an emphasis on the German-speaking world.
+Many items are from the early modern era rather than the Middle Ages (before ca. 1500).

 The museum covers the entire criminal justice process from the start of proceedings and the obtaining of evidence to sentencing and punishment.
 It also has large sections and many exhibitions relating to law in it various forms including not only criminal law but also constitutional law, family law, the historic role of the church in law, as well as punishment in schools, superstition, and a few spectacular and notorious legal cases.